Alex7Li/DataStories/critique-by-design.md

 This is a bit hard to answer.
 I guess it is engaging since the audience can use it to argue why their favorite editor is the best.
 I could see myself showing it to someone.

 ## Redesigns

 When looking through the survey data, I realized there is another source of big confusion, since each survey response is a list of prior technologies and a list of desired future technologies.
-Since it's a list, a pi chart doesn't really make that much sense.
-In my redesigns, I tried to make this a bit more apparent.
+This means using a Sankey diagram as I originally planned doesn't make sense.
+Quite sad, because I wanted to try it :(.
+Anyways, I played with the values a lot and got these two very different charts.

 <div class="flourish-embed flourish-chart" data-src="visualisation/12609225"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 <div class="flourish-embed flourish-heatmap" data-src="visualisation/12609969"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+## Survey

+<b>Student, ~20s, Female</b>
+First chart has too many colors and everything is squished.
+The y axis has no percentage label so it's not clear what it means.
+Hard to map the colors shown in the legend to the values.

+Hard to understand the second chart without the interactive labels.
+Not clear what IDE means.